DarwinLM: Evolutionary Structured Pruning of Large Language Models: Experiments

-\textbf{Baselines.} First, we compare our non-uniform sparse model with a uniform sparse model under a similar computational budget.
-Additionally, on Llama-2-7B, we conduct comparisons with ZipLM \citep{kurtic2024ziplm} and ShearedLlama \citep{xia2023sheared}.
-ZipLM employs dynamic programming to search for the sparse model structure, while ShearedLlama learns pruning masks for Llama-2-7B's weights and applies large-scale fine-tuning on 50B tokens.
-We perform the evaluation using the publicly available weights after pruning and fine-tuning, as provided by the respective papers.
-For ZipLM, we reproduce their implementation at a larger scale, following the original paper's methodology.
-We limit our comparison with ShearedLlama to Llama-2-7B, as the original paper only reports results for this model, and the tuning costs for adapting it to other models are substantial.
-We also compare \sysname in a one-shot setting against other one-shot structured pruning methods, including EvoPress \citep{sieberling2024evopress}, ShortGPT \citep{men2024shortgpt}, Shortened Llama \citep{kim2024shortened}, and a block scoring approach using sliding window cosine similarity \cite{gromov2024unreasonable}.
-All of these methods perform structured pruning on a per-module or per-layer level.
-Finally, we also add OLMO \cite{groeneveld2024olmo} series model, which is the open-source large-scale pre-trained dense model, as the reference to compare our post-compression training model.
-Specifically, OLMO-7B model is trained with 2.5T tokens while OLMO-0424-7B utilizes 2.05T tokens for training.
-We use the official pre-trained weight released in Huggingface for evaluation.
+\textbf{Baselines.} We compare our non-uniform sparse model with a uniform baseline under similar computational budgets.
+On Llama-2-7B, we further compare against ZipLM~\citep{kurtic2024ziplm}, ShearedLlama~\citep{xia2023sheared}, and Minitron~\citep{muralidharan2024compact}, as well as LoRAP~\citep{li2024lorap}, DISP-LLM~\citep{gao2024disp}, and Flextron~\citep{cai2024flextron} for reference.
+ZipLM uses dynamic programming for structure search, while ShearedLlama learns pruning masks with large-scale fine-tuning (50B tokens).
+We evaluate using publicly available pruned and fine-tuned checkpoints, and reproduce ZipLM at a larger scale following the original setup.
+Comparisons with ShearedLlama are limited to Llama-2-7B due to reported results and tuning cost.
+We also evaluate \sysname{} in a one-shot setting against EvoPress~\citep{sieberling2024evopress}, ShortGPT~\citep{men2024shortgpt}, and Shortened Llama~\citep{kim2024shortened}.
+All methods perform structured pruning at the module or layer level.
+We use official HuggingFace pretrained weights for evaluation.

-\textbf{Evaluation.} We follow ShearedLlama \citep{xia2023sheared} to evaluate our method on several downstream tasks including 0-shot accuracy on ARC-easy \citep{clark2018think}, LogiQA \citep{liu2020logiqa}, PIQA \citep{bisk2020piqa}, SciQ \citep{welbl2017crowdsourcing}, BoolQ\citep{clark2019boolq}, 5-shot on MMLU \citep{hendrycks2020measuring} and WinoGrande \citep{sakaguchi2021winogrande}, 10-shot on HellaSwag \citep{zellers2019hellaswag} and 25-shot on ARC Challenge \citep{clark2018think}.
+\textbf{Evaluation.} We follow ShearedLlama \citep{xia2023sheared} to evaluate our method on several downstream tasks including 0-shot accuracy on ARC-easy \citep{clark2018think}, LogiQA \citep{liu2020logiqa}, PIQA \citep{bisk2020piqa}, SciQ \citep{welbl2017crowdsourcing}, BoolQ \citep{clark2019boolq}, 5-shot on MMLU \citep{hendrycks2020measuring} and WinoGrande \citep{sakaguchi2021winogrande}, 10-shot on HellaSwag \citep{zellers2019hellaswag} and 25-shot on ARC Challenge \citep{clark2018think}.
 We utilize the \textit{lm-evaluation-harness} framework \citep{gao10256836framework} to evaluate all downstream tasks.